google-deepmind/materials_discovery/DATASET.md

 ## Disclaimer

-Auxiliary data that are not as part of the core GNoME effort (such as e.g. band gaps) are provided as-is, at PBE-level, are work in progress, and may be updated over time.
+Additional data that are not as part of the core GNoME effort (such as e.g. band gaps) are provided as-is, at PBE-level, are work in progress, and may be updated over time.
 Continued efforts to characterize the electronic properties of stable materials may update / correct these values.
 More accurate calculations and processing are a work-in-progress.
+Other auxiliary data related to GNoME efforts (e.g. structure prediction with [a2c](https://arxiv.org/abs/2310.01117)) is available under auxiliary_gnome_data.